missyjeanbeutler/Hosting-Digital-Ocean/README.md

 ## Digital Ocean account
 - Sign up for a droplet on Digital Ocean.
 - In the Security Settings, paste in the public SSH key.
 Give it a name to remember which key it is, probably something like "Michelle-Macbook" to remember which computer it is connected to.
+- Create a droplet.
     - Most students should choose Ubuntu for the operation system.
 - Select a droplet size.
 Most students choose the cheapest droplet (about $5 per month).
 - When asked, choose a data center close to you (e.g, San Francisco for the West Coast).
+- Don't worry about the rest of the options.
-- Select the SSH key you registered earlier.
+- Under Add your SSH keys, select the SSH key you registered earlier.
-- Choose a droplet name that can represent multiple projects, not just one (e.g., "kevin-droplet" rather than "personal-project").
+- Choose a hostname that can represent multiple projects, not just one (e.g., "kevin-droplet" rather than "personal-project").
+The name isn't very important.
 - Once the droplet is created, you will receive the droplet's IP address.
 You will use this to connect to your server through the command line, and you will also use it to log on to the site once it is hosted (unless you set up a domain).

 ###### Possible issues: